Trump threatens to cut federal aid if schools don’t reopen

 “Trump has proven to be incapable of grasping that people are dying — that more than 130,000 Americans have already died,” said Lily Eskelsen García, president of the National Education Association.
 “Educators want nothing more than to be back in classrooms and on college campuses with our students, but we must do it in a way that keeps students, educators and communities safe.”

 Whether schools and colleges should open this fall and how has been a topic of growing tension as the coronavirus continues to surge in parts of the United States.
 Trump applauded Florida Gov. Ron DeSantis for his state’s recent order to open public schools this fall.
-And Trump attacked Harvard University for its decision to hold instruction online for the fall term.
+The president attacked Harvard University for its decision to hold instruction online for the fall term.

-“I think it’s ridiculous, I think it’s an easy way out and I think they ought to be ashamed of themselves, if you want to know the truth,” Trump said Tuesday.

-Some public schools have announced plans to bring students back for only a few days a week, an option that Education Secretary Betsy DeVos on Tuesday said was unacceptable.

-“It’s clear that our nations schools must fully reopen and fully operate this school year.
-Anything short of that robs students, not to mention taxpayers, of their future,” DeVos said.

-During a call with governors Tuesday, DeVos slammed plans by Virginia’s Fairfax County Public Schools to have families decide between fully remote instruction or two days a week at school.
-“A choice of two days per week in the classroom is not a choice at all,” DeVos said, according to audio of the call obtained by The Associated Press.

-Among those joining Trump on Tuesday was the president of the American Academy of Pediatrics, which recently issued guidelines suggesting that schools aim to start the academic year “physically present in school.”
+The American Academy of Pediatrics recently issued guidelines suggesting that schools aim to start the academic year “physically present in school.”
 Keeping students at home can lead to social isolation, the organization said, and prevent schools from identifying learning deficits, abuse, depression and other issues.

-Students’ mental and emotional health — along with their parents’ — was repeatedly raised in the argument to reopen schools.

-“Children’s mental health and social development must be as much of a priority as physical health,” first lady Melania Trump said at the round-table.
-“The same is true for parents.
-Many will be forced to make stressful choices between caring for their children and going back to work.”

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)